 This time of year it is definitely feeling like soup weather more and more.
 The leaves are almost all on the ground, waiting for my son to jump in them and throw them everywhere.
 We're dodging acorns falling when we're in the park and we need to negotiate on a few more layers when we go out.

-We have a number of favorite soups, like avgolemono soup, Scotch broth and roast tomato soup as well as various root vegetable varieties like lemongrass squash soup and roasted apple and acorn squash soup.
-These’s a bigger list but let me get to this one.
+We have a number of favorite soups, like avgolemono soup, Scotch broth and roast tomato soup being high up there.
+I've also always been a fan of root vegetable varieties like lemongrass squash soup and roasted apple and acorn squash soup.
+These's a bigger list, of course, but let me just tell you about this one for now.

 An un-loved veg

 But I think they're maybe largely a victim of having so often been poorly cooked.
 Especially if you are British, you have probably had them overcooked and bland at one too many Christmas meals.
 Particularly those school cafeteria meals where they've been sitting out being kept warm for hours.
 Yuck.

-They do have more to offer, though, such as raw in a slaw, such as with my sweet potato tacos, as well as roasted as a side or made more of a meal like my vegan lentil salad with roasted Brussels sprouts.
-Plus they’re great in soups like this.
+These little veg do have more to offer, though, such as raw in a slaw, such as with my sweet potato tacos, as well as pan-fried or roasted as a side.
+You can even make them more of a meal like in my vegan lentil salad with roasted Brussels sprouts.
+Plus they're great in soups like this.

-Even if you are not normally a Brussel sprout fan I would encourage you to give this soup a try as it’s so hearty and delicious and really not that sprout-like.
-Plus there’s bacon, which can only be a good thing.
+Even if you are not normally a Brussels sprout fan I would encourage you to give this soup a try as it's so hearty and delicious and really not that sprout-like.
+Plus there's bacon, which can only be a good thing.

 Steps to make this Brussel sprout soup

-- Cook the bacon a minute to render some of the fat.
+- Cook the bacon a minute to render some of the fat - you don't need to add any oil, it will be enough.

 - Add the onion and cook a few minutes until the onions softens.